-With this in mind and given the high standard of quality Freeware or Payware aircraft available for XP11, Cal Air no longer provides aircraft, any flights with the following may now be flown utilizing the Cal Air Cargo Flight Schedules, these aircraft ICAO's should show up in your hanger dependent upon your current ranking, all aircraft shown below are (BYO) Bring Your Own
+Given the high standard of quality Freeware or Payware aircraft available for X-Plane & Microsoft Flight Simulator, Cal Air no longer provides aircraft, any flights with the following may now be flown utilizing the Cal Air Cargo Flight Schedules, please refer to your hangar for all eligible aircraft ICAO's, all aircraft depicted are (BYO) Bring Your Own

 Aircraft ICAO : A332F